msayson/msayson.github.io/_posts/2017-07-12-setting_http_security_headers_in_rails.markdown

 ![alt text](/images/20170712_security_headers_report_after_changes.png "SecurityHeaders.io report after updating HTTP security headers")

-There isn't an obvious way to configure HTTP security headers for GitHub Pages sites, so this blog currently fails the SecurityHeaders.io test.
-Since the site's content is all static and in the public-domain, cross-site scripting attacks aren't a high risk, but I'll keep an eye out for solutions.
+There isn't an obvious way to configure HTTP security headers for GitHub Pages sites, so this blog currently gets an 'E' from SecurityHeaders.io.
+Since the site serves static content, cross-site scripting attacks aren't a high risk, but I'll keep an eye out for solutions.

 Helpful resources: